-- (84) Principles governing the order of domain objects: - a.
-If a string s precedes another string t in the order domain of a sign that is not the top node, s must precede t in the order domain of the mother of that sign as well.
+- (103) Principles governing the order of domain objects: - a.
+If a string s precedes another string t in the order domain of a sign that is not the top node, s must precede t in the order domain of the mother of that sign as well, unless either s or t undergoes prosodic ellipsis and thus fails to appear in the order domain of the mother.